zizmorcore/zizmor/docs/development.md

 - Change the behaviour to match new requirements there (e.g. consuming a new CLI info exposed through `AuditState`)
 - Ensure that tests and samples at `tests/` reflect changed behaviour accordingly (e.g. the confidence for finding has changed)
 - Ensure that `docs/audits` reflect changed behaviour accordingly (e.g. an audit that is no longer pedantic)
-- Raise your Pull Request
+- Open your Pull Request

 ## Changing `zizmor`'s CLI